 I am posting on N.T.
-Wright‘sÂ Lent for Everyone: Luke, Year C (Westminster/John Knox, 2012)Â even in the midst of Lent so that some additional people may benefit from this great resource.
+Wright‘sÂ Lent for Everyone: Luke, Year CÂ (Westminster/John Knox, 2012)Â even in the midst of Lent so that some additional people may benefit from this great resource.
 I find most devotionals pretty schmaltzy.
 Not so this work by noted New Testament scholar N.T.
 Wright.
 The book follows readings in Luke.
 Wright’s commentaries are a brief exposition of the text that really do comment on the text rather than use it as a springboard for some “inspiring thoughts”.
 He concludes each day with a “Today” section that gives relevant and sometimes pointed direction for reflection, prayer and action based on the text of the day.

 n. t. wright

-Ard Louis The calling of Christian postgrad students and academics (1/29/2012) from oxfordchristianmind (52 min, 52 sec).
-Description: What does our calling to be disciples of Christ mean for our academic vocation (whether temporary as students or longer term as a career)?
+Description:Â What does our calling to be disciples of Christ mean for our academic vocation (whether temporary as students or longer term as a career)?
 What are some of the promises and pitfalls of the scholarly life?
 How can academics and postgraduate students serve and relate to the wider body of Christ (the Church)?

 Committing to grad school means time, money and, for most of us, anxiety.
 An early graying head is a sign of a PhD candidate.
 Despite the cost, many of us enter into this commitment without much deep reflection on the function of grad school.
 Sure, we consider the end resultâ€”a higher pay rate, power to help those who canâ€™t help themselves, accomplishment of our dreams, and so onâ€”but questions of real, ultimate purpose often go unanswered.
 Why is a higher paying job more desirable?
 Why should we want to help the poor and oppressed?
 Who cares about accomplished dreams and success?

 Last week I wrote about my journey as a developing follower of Jesus in a secular university.Â I told you that I’d become a stronger Christian during my time in the academic world, and now I want to tell you a little bit about what happened in my mind and heart during that time.
 This post is, to an extent, a response to Andy Walsh’s question in the comment thread of last week’s post in this series: